StackVista/stackstate-docs/setup/installation/openshift_install.md

 - `<CLUSTER_NAME>`: A name that StackState will use to identify the cluster
 - `<RANDOM_TOKEN>`: A 32 character random token.
 This can be generated by executing `head -c32 < /dev/urandom | md5sum  | cut -c-32`

-Store this file next to the generated `values.yaml` file and name it `openshift-values.yaml`
+Save this as `agent-values.yaml` and add it to the `helm install` command to enable this feature.

 ### Deploy StackState with Helm

-Use the generated `values.yaml` and copied `openshift-values.yaml` files to deploy the latest StackState version to the `stackstate` namespace with the following command:
+Use the generated `values.yaml` and copied `openshift-values.yaml` (and `agent-values.yaml`) files to deploy the latest StackState version to the `stackstate` namespace with the following command:

 ```text
 helm upgrade \